mjerricho/citizen-science-IG/README.md

 4. Check if you have `ffmpeg` installed by running `ffmpeg` in the command line.
 It should return a text along this line: `ffmpeg version N-105288-g45e45a6060 Copyright (c) 2000-2022 the FFmpeg developers`.

 ## Instagram data collection
-The [Instagram Data Collection](src/modules/IGDataCollection.py) is an effective and low-cost solution for crowdsourcing more observations and raising awareness on a certain subject through social media.
+The [Instagram Data Collection](src/modules/IGDataCollection.py) is a fast, effective, and low-cost solution for crowdsourcing more observations and raising awareness on a certain subject through social media.
 As a data collector, you have to [setup](#setup) the program and make sure that participants are aware of the participation [requirements](#requirements).
 As a participant, you have to **post** the observation with the **necessary hashtags** on a **public account**.
 ### Setup
 1. Create a new dispensable Instagram account solely for scraping for safety reasons.
-It is also advisable that you create a new dispansable email account for this project for the sign up process.
+It is also advisable that you create a new dispensable email account for this project for the sign up process.
 2. Make sure to export your IG username and password before every session as:
    1. `export IG_USERNAME=<your-IG-usename>`
    2. `export IG_PASSWORD=<your-IG-password`